-The Immigrant Archive Project’s mission is to record, archive and share the stories of immigrants in the United States in order to help us better understand the immigrant experience and to foster a greater understanding of our shared humanity.
+The Immigrant Archive Project’s mission is to record, archive and share the stories of immigrants in the United States in order to help us understand the immigrant experience and its vital contribution to American society.

-Our growing archive will ensure that the faces and voices of immigrants are seen and heard, not only collectively, but individually, and in so doing, will teach us all to understand the immigrant in fundamentally human and moral terms.
+Our growing archive will ensure that the faces and voices of immigrants are seen and heard, not only collectively, but individually, and in so doing, will teach us to connect with immigrants on fundamentally human and moral terms.

 The Immigrant Archive Project is an independently funded 501 (c) (3) organization.

-The Immigrant Archive Project is an independent national initiative dedicated to preserving the life stories of America’s vast multi-cultural immigrant community.
+The Immigrant Archive Project is a national initiative dedicated to preserving the life stories of America’s vast multi-cultural immigrant community.
 These visual history testimonies illustrate the struggles, dreams and accomplishments of immigrants so that future generations may learn from their collective experience.

-Since its launch in 2008, Immigrant Archive Project (IAP) teams led by co-founders, Tony Hernandez and Gustavo Pombo have documented, archived and shared the stories of over 1,000 immigrants from countries around the world.
-These are the real stories of men, women and children who have sacrificed tremendously to become American by choice.
+Since its launch in 2008, Immigrant Archive Project (IAP) teams led by co-founders, Tony Hernandez and Gustavo Pombo have documented the stories of over 1,000 immigrants from countries around the world.
+These are real stories of men, women and children who have sacrificed to become American by choice.

-Tony and Gustavo have been business partners for over 20 years as radio and television executives.
-The Immigrant Archive Project was a great way to put their years of production experience to good use.
+As business partners for over 20 years and experienced radio and television executives, they had the skills and resources to bring the power of these stories to the public.
 At first, they recorded the stories of friends and family members and eventually began a nation-wide effort to document stories.

 The content of the immigrant stories is shared via television, radio, the IAP website, and a variety of social media tools.
 IAP developed a podcast and created a network radio segment that aired on stations across the country.
-Through Univision, content from IAP videos has been broadcast on many of the leading television programs in the US Hispanic market.
-The growing archive is also utilized by educators from the grade-school to University level.
-A variety of IAP stories are housed at the Cuban Heritage Collection at the University of Miami.
+Through Univision, content from IAP videos has been broadcast on many of the leading television programs in the U.S. Hispanic market.
+The growing archive is also utilized by educators from grade school to University.
+A number of IAP stories are housed at the Cuban Heritage Collection at the University of Miami.